suchwow-sysadmin/claude-code-factchecker/README.md

-# 🐾 Claude Code Factchecker
+# ✅ Claude Code Fact Checker

 > Plug in a live MCP server like [Hyperbrowser] (https://www.hyperbrowser.ai)
 > for nuanced, context-sensitive, AI-powered fact-checking that doesn’t just